fission/blog.fission.io/content/posts/prometheus.md

 Prometheus operates on a "pull" model -- Fission exposes a set of metrics, and Prometheus samples these metrics every minute or so.

+## Using Fission's Prometheus Metrics

+Fission exposes metrics from its components that Prometheus then scrapes.
+Prometheus offers a web-based querying UI that you can use to query and graph Fission metrics.

+Below we'll show a few sample queries for common things you may want to monitor from your deployment.
+First let's make sure your Prometheus is up and running, and that you can access it.

 ### Setting up Prometheus